UPDATES Sign up to receive periodic updates from the Mindset Scholars Network.

-This Research Summary presents the findings of a study that explored how teachers can foster greater trust and improved academic outcomes in situations in which students of color are receiving critical feedback on their schoolwork.
+This Research Summary presents the findings of a study that explored how teachers can foster greater trust and improved academic outcomes, particularly among students of color, in the process of providing critical feedback to students on their schoolwork.

 Exploring Differences in Background Can Promote Greater Equality in Outcomes

 This Research Summary describes a study that positively impacted first-generation students’ college performance when exposed to a brief intervention discussing their backgrounds and previous experiences.